V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/calculator.md

 !!! note "* Tool Choice"
-    Larger tools may collide with the side rails and restrict movement before the MPCNC reaches its full range of motion in x and y.
+    Larger tools may collide with the side rails and restrict movement before the MPCNC reaches its full range of motion in X and Y.
     Select your intended tool to account for this difference in the following dimensions:

 ----